The Project I’m Working On

 Secondly, the low-dimensional metaphysical paradigms that assume a purely physical, or purely mental or, at best, the binary matter-mind dual-substance stance, together with the conflation of the mind and consciousness categories must be reconsidered.
 This ‘dimensional reduction’ is one of the main crippling factors that prevented further progress.

 Thirdly, in panpsychism and various forms of idealism where reality’s foundation is considered mind-like or consciousness-like, the nature of this universalization as a ‘cosmic Mind,’ ‘universal Mind,’ or ‘Mind at large,’ as A. Huxley termed it in 1954, remains largely unaddressed.
 The Mind with capital letter M, is often equated with an anthropomorphic human-like rational and analytic mind.
-Or, worse, it becomes an instinctive and blind mind or will devoid of telos and intelligence like Spinoza or Schopenhauer assumed.
+Or, worse, it becomes an instinctive and blind mind or a will devoid of telos and intelligence like Spinoza or Schopenhauer assumed.
 However, assuming to the contrary that it could be a trans-rational mind and positing the existence of a supraconscious, in addition to the subconscious, could lead us to a very different and more exhaustive picture of reality.

 Fourthly, in the above-mentioned frameworks, the evolutionary perspective is scarcely addressed, if not entirely absent.
 What is evolution, and what is its function and purpose from a metaphysical standpoint?
 Accepting evolution as a physical fact of natural history, as well as acknowledging a non-physical substrate inherent in the material universe, necessitates a paradigm that explains the relationship between the two.
 The emergence of a supposedly trans-physical consciousness and immaterial mind within the physical evolutionary context has been considered by only a few thinkers, such as T. de Chardin in his cosmic theology, J. Gebser in his historical view of the emergence of the ‘structures of consciousness,’ or in occultism like R. Steiner’s Anthroposophy, but remains a largely unexplored philosophical domain.
 Looking upon biological evolution not only in terms of evolving organisms but also evolving souls, allows us to see life from a perspective that opens new vistas.

 My starting point is largely inspired by the metaphysics of the Indian mystic, poet, and philosopher Sri Aurobindo who developed an integral cosmology on some of these lines, with one of the most comprehensive first-person mystical accounts of reality that includes the evolutionary process from a trans-rational perspective.
 However, Sri Aurobindo’s cosmology is rooted in an Indian spiritual tradition to which the Western philosophy of mind, especially that rooted in the analytic tradition, might struggle to relate.
-Nonetheless, if appropriately translated into a modern scientific and philosophical language, his ontology can greatly enrich the contemporary Western scientific and philosophical approaches to consciousness studies with a new light, furnishing a conceptual platform that can enlarge them to a new synthesis, and building a bridge between East and West, science and spirituality.
+Nonetheless, if appropriately translated into a modern scientific and philosophical language, his ontology can greatly enrich the contemporary Western approaches to consciousness studies with a new light, furnishing a conceptual platform that can enlarge them to a new synthesis, and building a bridge between East and West, science and spirituality.

 Thus, the project I’m working on will, hopefully, make this synthesis.